 Galling is the tearing of metal surfaces which suddenly renders a component unserviceable.
-Galling is a major concerns in two application areas in particular – threaded assemblies and valve trim.
-A button a block galling test is commonly used to rank alloys for their galling tendencies.
-In the test procedure, a dead-lead weight is applied in a floor model Brinell Hardness Tester on two flat, polished surfaces (10-20 microinches).
-The 0.5 inch ( 12.7 mm) diameter button is slowly rotated by hand 360 under the load and then examined for galling at a 7X magnifications.
+Galling is a major concern in two areas of application in particular – threaded assemblies and valve trim.
+A button and block galling test is commonly used to rank alloys for their galling tendencies.
+In the test procedure, a dead-lead weight is applied in a floor model Brinell Hardness Tester on two flat polished surfaces (10-20 microinches).
+The 0.5 inch (12.7 mm) diameter button is slowly rotated by hand 360 under the load and then examined for galling at a 7X magnification.
 If galling has not occurred, new specimens are tested at higher stresses until galling is observed.
 The threshold galling stress is selected as the stress midway between the highest nongalled stress and the stress where galling was first observed.
 Results are reproducible within +/- 2.5 ksi (18 MPa).
 However, this test should not be used for design purposes because of the many unknown variables in a particular application.
 The test has proven highly successful as a method of screening alloys for prototype service evaluation.

-Data shown in Tables 4 through 16 and figure 1 were developed under the following test conditions: Taber Met-Abrader machine, 0.500 inch (12.7 mm) crossed 90 degrees cylinders, no lubricant, 16 pound (71 N) load, 105 RPM (and 415 RPM where noted), room temperature, 120 grit surface finish, 10,000 cycles, degreased in acetone, duplicate tests, weight loss corrected for density differences.
+Data shown in figure 1 was developed under the following test conditions: Taber Met-Abrader machine, 0.500 inch (12.7 mm) crossed 90 degrees cylinders, no lubricant, 16 pound (71 N) load, 105 RPM (and 415 RPM where noted), room temperature, 120 grit surface finish, 10,000 cycles, degreased in acetone, duplicate tests, weight loss corrected for density differences.

 The elevated temperature wear resistance of N60 is excellent despite the alloy’s relatively low hardness when compared with cobalt and nickel-base wear alloys.
-NITRONIC 60 relies on a thin, adherent oxide file and a high strain-hardening capacity to support this film to minimize wear.
-N60 also performs well in metal-tometal wear in nominally inert atmospheres.
+To minimize wear, NITRONIC 60 relies on a thin adherent oxide file and a high strain-hardening capacity to support the film.
+N60 also performs well in metal-to-metal wear in nominally inert atmospheres.

 Fretting wear is caused by high loads at very small slip amplitudes (40 µm), such as found in vibrating components.
-N60 exhibits fretting ware at 1112 F (600 C) similar IN 718 which has been found to be one of the most fretting resistant alloys at this temperature.
+N60 exhibits fretting wear at 1112 F (600 C) similar to 718 which has been found to be one of the most fretting resistant alloys at this temperature.

-Cavitation erosion resistance of N60 is superior to the autenitic stainless steels as well as high strength duplex (ferriticaustenitic) stainless steels.
+Cavitation erosion resistance of N60 is superior to the austenitic stainless steels as well as high strength duplex (ferritic austenitic) stainless steels.
 It approaches the cobalt-base alloys which are considered among the most cavitation resistant alloys available.

 N60 stainless steel has proven highly successful for wear rings in vertical centrifugal pumps.
-The combination of N60 and N50 stainless steel steels has replaced cobalt wear alloys in some cases, and offers outstanding wear and corrosion protection.
-N60 stainless steel also has been case up to 8550 lbs for water pump impellers where CA-6NM has proven inadequate.
-It is anticipated that the excellent galling resistance, cavitation erosion resistance, and good castability of N60 stainless steel will make it an ideal choice for turbine runners, especially with integrally case wear rings.
+The combination of N60 and N50 stainless steel steels have replaced some cobalt wear alloys as they offer outstanding wear and corrosion protection.
+N60 stainless steel has also been cased up to 8550 lbs for water pump impellers where CA-6NM has proven inadequate.
+It is anticipated that the excellent galling resistance, cavitation erosion resistance, and good castability of N60 stainless steel will make it an ideal choice for turbine runners, especially with integral case wear rings.

 When exposed for 6 months in quiet seawater at ambient temperature, N60 stainless steel exhibited far better crevice corrosion resistance than Type 304 and slightly better resistance than Type 316 stainless steels.
-These tests were srun on duplicate specimens, and all grades were exposed simultaneously.
+These tests were run on duplicate specimens and all grades were exposed simultaneously.

 NITRONIC 60 stainless steel is readily welded using conventional joining processes.
 Autogenous welds made using the Gas Tungsten-Arc process are sound, with wear characteristics approximating those of the unwelded base metal.
-Heavy weld deposits made using the Gas Metal-Arc process and the matching weld filler are also sound, with tensile strengths slightly above those of the unwelded base metal.
-Wear properties are near, but slightly below those of the base metal.
-Weld properties compared to unwelded base metal are shown in Table 57.
+Heavy weld deposits made using the Gas Metal-Arc process and the matching weld filler are also sound with tensile strengths slightly above those of the unwelded base metal.
+Wear properties are near yet slightly below those of the base metal.

 The use of NITRONIC 60 stainless steel for weld overlay on most other stainless steels and certain carbon steels develops sound deposits having properties about equal to that of an all weld deposit.